-- (1) If an application is approved under section 8.5 or an approval is given under section 11, the approval takes effect from the time the decision notice is given. - (2) An approval for a material change of use lapses at the end of the currency period for the approval unless the use happens before the end of the currency period.

-- (3) The applicant or, in the case of an approval under section 11, the owner may, before the approval lapses, request that the Coordinator-General extend the approval period.
-A request must: - (a) be in writing - (b) including reasons for the request - (c) include the written consent of: - (i) the easement holder when approval is for a material change of use consistent with the purpose for which the easement is taken or - (ii) the owner of the land when the approval is for any other material change of use. - (4) The Coordinator-General must consult with all referral agencies for the application about the request made under subsection (3) before making a decision on the request. - (5) The Coordinator-General must make a decision on the request made under subsection (3) within 60 business days after receiving the request. - (6) Despite subsection (2), an approval under section 8.5 or section 11(4) of this development scheme in respect of which a request under subsection (3) has been received, does not lapse until the Coordinator-General decides the request. - (7) The Coordinator-General may either approve or refuse the request under subsection (3).
+- (1) If an application is approved under section 8.6 or an approval is given under section 12, the approval takes effect from the later of the following: - (a) the time that notice of the decision is given; or - (b) where the application is for a material change of use for an environmentally relevant activity, the time when: - (i) the approval for the material change of use takes effect under section 339 of the SPA; or - (ii) the application to be a registered operator or for an environmental authority (mining activities) or environmental authority (Chapter 5A activities) is granted under the EP Act. - (2) An approval for a material change of use lapses at the end of the currency period for the approval unless the use happens before the end of the currency period. - (3) The applicant or, in the case of an approval under section 12, the owner may, before the approval lapses, request that the Coordinator-General extend the approval period.
+A request must: - (a) be in writing - (b) including reasons for the request - (c) include the written consent of: - (i) the easement holder when approval is for a material change of use consistent with the purpose for which the easement is taken or - (ii) the owner of the land when the approval is for any other material change of use. - (4) The Coordinator-General must consult with all referral agencies for the application about the request made under subsection (3) before making a decision on the request. - (5) The Coordinator-General must make a decision on the request made under subsection (3) within 60 business days after receiving the request. - (6) Despite subsection (2), an approval under section 8.6 or section 12(4) of this development scheme in respect of which a request under subsection (3) has been received, does not lapse until the Coordinator-General decides the request. - (7) The Coordinator-General may either approve or refuse the request under subsection (3).
 If the request is approved, the approval period may be extended for a period to be determined by the Coordinator-General.
 After deciding the request, the Coordinator-General must within 10 business days of deciding the request, give notice of the decision to the person who applied for the request under subsection (3) and any referral agency.

-9. Minor change of the approval
+9. Minor change to an approval

-- (1) The applicant may at any time within the currency period, by written notice, request the Coordinator-General to approve a change to an approval under this development scheme or to any conditions to which the approval is subject. - (2) If the applicant is not the owner of the land, the subject of the approval, a request must include the written consent of: - (a) the easement holder when the approval is for a material change of use consistent with the purpose for which the easement is taken; or - (b) the owner of the land when the approval is for any other material change of use. - (3) The applicant must provide reasons for the request.

-(4) The Coordinator-General may approve the request only if the change is, in the opinion of the Coordinator-General, a minor change to the approval or any conditions to which the approval is subject.
+(1) The applicant may at any time within the currency period, by written notice, request the Coordinator-General to approve a change to an approval under this development scheme or to any conditions to which the approval is subject.

+- (2) If the applicant is not the owner of the land, the subject of the approval, a request must include the written consent of: - (a) the easement holder when the approval is for a material change of use consistent with the purpose for which the easement is taken; or - (b) the owner of the land when the approval is for any other material change of use. - (3) The applicant must provide reasons for the request. - (4) The Coordinator-General may approve the request only if the change is, in the opinion of the Coordinator-General, a minor change to the approval or any conditions to which the approval is subject.